inkwebable/typeword/README.md

 # typeword
-A simple script to give the appearance of typing and delete words
+A simple script to give the appearance of typing and delete words.